rainlanguage/rain-protocol/README.md

 The intent is that downstream code can provide additional benefits for members who have maintained a certain tier for/since a long time.
 These benefits can be provided by inspecting the status report, and by on-chain contracts directly, rather than needing to work with snapshots etc.

-## PrestigeUtil
+## TierUtil

-`PrestigeUtil` implements several pure functions that can be used to interface with status reports.
+`TierUtil` implements several pure functions that can be used to interface with status reports.

 - `statusAtFromReport`: Returns the highest status achieved relative to a block number and status report.
 - `statusBlock`: Returns the block that a given status has been held since according to a status report.